ml-explore/mlx-swift/Source/MLXFast/Documentation.docc/MLXFast.md

 ## Overview

-`MLXFast` provides optimized implementations of several array and NN algorithms.
+`MLXFast` provides optimized implementations of commonly used multi-op functions.

 ## Other MLX Packages